What are feral deer?

 - destroy native plants by trampling plants, grazing on them and ringbarking young trees - in the Royal National Park, they have had a major impact on the variety and abundance of plant species.

-- transmit diseases such as foot-and-mouth disease
+- have the potential to transmit diseases such as foot-and-mouth disease

-- spread weeds.
+- spread weeds

 Herbivory and environmental degradation caused by feral deer has been listed as a key threatening process in NSW by the NSW Scientific Committee.